wlhost/SWAPIDC_NO/README.md

 # SWAPIDC_NO
-Add random users to SWAPIDC
+Add random Users and Tickets to SWAPIDC

 ### Usage(You can get the build version in Releases)
 * go build